 If a user enters into Event A at 10:00 AM, stays for 10 minutes, and then leaves to go to Event B. In Event B, that same user stays for 30 minutes and then returns back to Event A for a further 10 minutes.
 The relevant login and logout times for this user would be recorded as follows:

 Login Time: 10:00 AM

 Time Spent: 20 minutes (10 active minutes in the beginning, and 10 active minutes in the end)

 Time Spent: 30 minutes

-Similarly, the "active" minutes would refer to the amount of time they are actually present in that event space.
-So, taking the example above, the user is not actually present in the Networking Lounge from 10:10 AM to 10:40 AM, so this would not get recorded as time spent.
-Only, the time they have actually spent in the Networking Lounge would get recorded, so in the above case - 20 minutes.
+So, the "active" minutes would refer to the amount of time they are actually present in that event space.
+Taking the example above, the user is not actually present in Event A from 10:10 AM to 10:40 AM, so this would not get recorded as time spent.
+Only, the time they have actually spent in Event A would get recorded, so in the above case - 20 minutes.

 - Why are my login, logout, and time spent columns blank for some guests?